andrewgdotcom/ason/ason.md

 * ASCII is defined in ISO-646/ECMA-6: https://www.ecma-international.org/publications-and-standards/standards/ecma-6/
 * C0 control codes are defined in ISO-6429/ECMA-48: https://www.ecma-international.org/publications-and-standards/standards/ecma-48/
 * Transmission control characters TC1-TC10 are defined in ISO-1745/ECMA-16 : https://www.ecma-international.org/publications-and-standards/standards/ecma-16/
-    * DLE sequences (TC7) are defined in ECMA-37: https://www.ecma-international.org/publications-and-standards/standards/ecma-37/
+    * DLE sequences are defined in ECMA-37: https://www.ecma-international.org/publications-and-standards/standards/ecma-37/
     * A similar application of transmission control characters can be found in IPTC-7901: https://www.iptc.org/std/IPTC7901/1.0/specification/7901V5.pdf
+* Base64 and quoted-printable encodings are defined in RFC-2045: https://datatracker.ietf.org/doc/html/rfc2045

 Primitive encoding
 ------------------

-ASON may contain any byte that is not explicitly forbidden.
+ASON text may contain any byte that is not explicitly forbidden.
-The six forbidden characters have common special meanings when text is stored in memory or a file, or transmitted over a data link, and are therefore excluded.
+The six forbidden characters have common special meanings when text is stored in memory or a file, or transmitted over a data link, and are therefore excluded on safety grounds.

 * "ASON forbidden" - 0x00 [NUL], 0x11..0x14 [DC1-4], or 0x1a [SUB]